Hidden Dangers in Art Supplies: A Closer Look

 Sculptors faced unique hazards from their materials.
 Plaster dust, created when mixing or sanding, could be inhaled deeply into the lungs, causing irritation and long-term respiratory problems.
 Silica dust, common in some sculpting stones and sand, is now known to cause silicosis, a serious lung disease.

-Working with large pieces of metal.
-Although they may not stick out or be connected with causing illness.
-There are several instances of large-scale sculptors being seriously injured and killed due to the size and weight of the material.
+Working with large pieces of metal can also be hazardous.
+Although they may not seem directly linked to causing illness, there have been several instances of large-scale sculptors being seriously injured or even killed due to the size and weight of the material.
 For example, Alexander Calder’s painted steel sculpture Five Disks, One Empty (1969-70) (pictured below) crushed two art handlers during the monumental stabile’s installation at Princeton University in 1971.

 Printmaking Hazards Hidden in the Process